sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

 signatures](./in-page-provider.md#on-chain-signatures) to learn the outcome, [off-chain signatures](./in-page-provider.md#off-chain-signatures) can lead to on-chain transactions as well and there is no standard format that can be used to interpret the signed data programmatically.
+See the [Token Transfer Traces](./token-transfer-traces.md) document for more details.

 ### Handling Sign In Requests